kushagra0333/Portfolio-2/README.md

-# Arjav Jain - Personal Portfolio
+# Kushagra Pandey - Personal Portfolio

 A modern, highly interactive personal portfolio website designed to showcase projects, experience, skills, and achievements.
 The project is built using React, Vite, Tailwind CSS, and various modern UI libraries for a smooth, app-like user experience.